smoiseyenkoo/Travel-Planner/README.md

 the destination from the *planned destinations list* and into the *already visited list*.
 The user would also be able to add or remove activities from the list of activities to do at each destination, or just be able to access the list.
-A *track expenses* method would also allow the user to total up all of the expenses spent in their trip so far.
+A *track expenses* method would also allow the user to total up all the expenses spent in their trip so far.

 Anyone who wishes to travel with organization and a cool itinerary would want to use this application.
 Being able to track the places that one has